marcblank/marcblank.github.io/docs/CVE.md

 Just as in a procedural computer language, if you are looping through an instruction set, any **Variables** defined in that instruction set are reset to having no value before the loop repeats!

+*Note: During sequence execution, the value of a **Variable** can be changed by editing the "Currently" field in the instruction.
+If the sequence is also modifying the **Variable**, the results are unpredictable*

 ### Variable Instructions

 **Variable** : Creates and defines the initial value of a **Variable** *when it is executed*.  **Variables** can have values that are either numbers or strings; strings must be enclosed in quotation marks (e.g. 'Value')